 Is Active Muscular Extension Possible?

-About a decade or so ago, I began to realize that AME was intrinsic to what in T’ai Chi is called “correct strength” (as opposed to “awkward strength”).
+Decades ago, I began to realize that AME was the key to what in T’ai Chi is called jin or “correct strength” (as opposed to li or “awkward strength”).
 Read the article on Peng, Jin, and Li.
-This realization greatly expanded my progress in T’ai Chi—especially when I began to apply basic principles of mechanics and dynamics to movement involving AME.
+This realization greatly expanded my progress in T’ai Chi.

 Questions and Responses to Them

 How can it be that there is a new mode of muscular action when the mechanism of muscular movement is well described in cellular and molecular biology?

 Not everything is known about the physiology of muscular action.
 Moreover, throughout the history of science and medicine, phenomena have periodically been found that were originally thought to be impossible, and new ideas and concepts have replaced old ones.

 Only extensive scientific investigation can rule out the possibility of something.
 Thus, nowadays, scientists make a statement of the impossibility of something very cautiously and only after extensive and objective study of the allegedly impossible phenomenon.
 The large number of phenomena previously thought to be impossible—but later found not to be so—prompt scientists to express doubt, skepticism, or curiosity instead of automatically characterizing something that is outside the current conceptual framework as impossible.